Before you go

 What is: Shockwave Therapy?

-Extracorporeal Shockwave Therapy (SWT) is a non-invasive treatment for musculoskeletal conditions causing pain.
 It is primarily used to treat chronic tendon, fascia and muscle disorders.
-SWT is typically done for between 3 and 6 sessions, spaced one week apart.
-SWT aims to reduce pain and promote healing in the affected area.
+Shockwave therapy is typically done for between 3 and 6 sessions, spaced one week apart.
+Shockwave therapy aims to reduce pain and promote healing in the affected area.

-What can SWT be used for?
+What can Shockwave Therapy be used for?

 The most common indications for SWT include:

-When is SWT used?
+When is Shockwave Therapy used?

 SWT may be offered to patients who have not responded well enough to other treatments such as physiotherapy, orthotics (insoles), pain relief and rest.
 SWT should be used alongside a rehabilitation program, aiming to improve biomechanics, strengthen tissue and improve its tolerance to load.